mlte-team/a2it/framework/1_SDMT.md

 **Model Size (Dynamic)**
 - Objective: Measure the dynamic size of a trained model in terms of its storage requirements.
-- Metric: The storage requirement for the model in bytes or some multiple thereof (e.g. kilobytes, megabytes, etc.).
+- Metric: The storage requirement for the model in bytes or some multiple thereof (e.g., kilobytes, megabytes, etc).
 This metric is absolute.
 - Rationale: A model’s dynamic size is its size in a serialized form that is appropriate for transport (e.g. via removable media, or over the network).
 The dynamic size of the model determines the difficulty (time requirement) of transporting the model.
 This concern manifests both internally during development of an automated training pipeline as well as externally during deployment.
 The dynamic size of a model may depend on the choice of serialization format, compression, and encryption, among other factors.
 - Implementation: See implementation for _Model Size (Static)_.

 **Training Time**
 - Objective: Measure the total time required to train the model.
-- Metric: The wall-clock time required to run the model training process in seconds or some multiple thereof (e.g. minutes, hours, etc.).
+- Metric: The wall-clock time required to run the model training process in seconds or some multiple thereof (e.g., minutes, hours, etc.).
 This metric is relative.
 - Rationale: Training time is a critical constraint on the machine learning pipeline.
 Long-training times limit the ability of the ML engineer to iterate on the model and make improvements during development.
 Long-training times also limit the frequency with which new models may be deployed to production.
 - Implementation: The wall-clock time required to train a machine learning model is highly-dependent upon the system on which training occurs.
-A system with better hardware properties (e.g. CPU cores, clock frequency, cache capacity, RAM capacity) trains faster than a weaker one.
+A system with better hardware properties (e.g., CPU cores, clock frequency, cache capacity, RAM capacity) trains faster than a weaker one.
 Whether or not a GPU is available, and the quality thereof, is another consideration.
 When the input dataset is large, storage system performance may become the bottleneck.
 For models that require distributed training, cluster properties confound these measurements.
 This variability necessitates a common benchmark infrastructure for model training time.

 **Training CPU Consumption**
 - Objective: Measure the peak and average CPU utilization during model training.